 Loaded with omega-3 fatty acids, dry fruits are a wonderful grab-and-go snack that is known for their health benefits.
 Just a brief visit to the grocery store to buy a few packs is all it takes.
 Store them in your cupboard or have it in your backpack to beat those untimely cravings.
 The good fats in these nuts replenish the lost moisture in your skin, keeping it healthy.

-Cucumbers contain nourishing, hydrating, and astringent properties that are very good for the skin.
-The enzymes in them digest damaged skin cells, removing dead skin cells, adding a glow to your skin.
+Cucumbers contain nourishing, hydrating, and astringent properties that are very good for skin.
+The enzymes in them digest damaged skin cells and removing dead skin cells, adding glow to your skin.
 The best part is, you can munch on them anytime without any prepping.

 Grab on these on-the-go snacks anytime, anywhere to get healthy and glowing skin!

 For a person longing for stronger strands and thicker tresses, healthy foods come as the knight in shining armour.
 Hair follicles are some of the most metabolically active cells with the highest cell turnover rate in the body.
 Restricting calories or falling short on protein, minerals, essential fatty acids and vitamins can lead to abnormalities in hair fiber structure, production, pigmentation changes and hair loss.
 If you’re deficient in the nutritional building blocks like protein, your body stops producing healthy hair.

 Hair growth is most productive from age 15 to 30 and may slow or change after 40.
 Below are a few healthy foods that are rich in the above-mentioned minerals and nutrients that help in preventing hair loss: